BinhTa2004/Customer-Segmentation-and-VIP-Prediction/README.md

-# 🧠 Customer Segmentation and VIP Prediction
+# 🧠 Analyze and Predict Potential Customers Based on Customer Clustering

 Customer segmentation plays a vital role in designing effective marketing strategies to drive business growth and maximize revenue.
 This project presents a full machine learning pipeline combining **dimensionality reduction**, **unsupervised clustering**, and **supervised classification** to understand customer behavior and predict potential high-value customers.